ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-edit-page/README.md

 **Learning objective:** By the end of this lesson, students will be able to build and implement the `edit` view and route for updating a job application.

-For our final page, we'll consult the following User Story:
+For our final page, we'll consult the following user story:

 > As a user, when I'm looking at all the details of a job application, I want to be able to change any of the information.
 There should be an easy-to-find link that takes me to a different page where I can make these changes and then save them.